 The watch faces on the Apple Watch are somewhat of an art form in themselves; beautifully crafted watch faces were created in collaboration with some of the best time-keeping experts in the world.

-But now, you can have those wonderful watch faces as a functional screensaver on your Mac too!
+But now, you can have those wonderful faces as a functional Apple Watch screen saver on your Mac too!

 The Apple Watch screensaver is programmed to show the correct time, and with that in mind, you can accurately read the time from your screensaver when it appears due to inactivity.